Temper (film): Distribution

-N. T. Rama Rao Jr. and Puri Jagannadh acquired the distribution rights of Nizam region and Visakhapatnam.
-Later Vakkantham Vamsi was reported to acquire the distribution rights of Nellore district for an amount of ₹20 million.
+Rama Rao and Jagannadh acquired the distribution rights of Nizam region and Visakhapatnam.
+Later, Vamsi was reported to acquire the distribution rights of Nellore district for an amount of ₹20 million.
 Great India Films announced in mid-January 2015 that they acquired the overseas distribution rights of the film.
-It was their third and fifth film with Puri Jagannadh and Rama Rao Jr. in overseas respectively.
+It was their third and fifth film with Jagannadh and Rama Rao in overseas, respectively.
 DBB Films announced later that they acquired the distribution and theatrical screening rights of the film in Europe except United Kingdom, whose theatrical screening rights were acquired by Colours Media later.
 Sumanth Sunkara acquired the distribution rights of the film in Canada.

 The film's distribution rights for different regions have been sold for an amount of ₹424 million, out of which the highest amount was received from Nizam region rights which were bought by Suresh Movies with an advance of ₹110 million followed by overseas rights for an amount of ₹630 million and followed by Ceded region rights bought by Siva Shakti films for an amount of ₹60 million.
 Anu Sri films and Suresh Movies acquired the East and West Godavari districts' distribution rights for an amount of ₹25.2 million and ₹230 million respectively.
 The distribution rights of Guntur and Nellore districts were acquired by S Creations and Icon for an amount of ₹330 million and ₹12.5 million plus ₹4 million advance respectively.
 Alankar Pictures offered ₹30 million advance while Hari Pictures offered ₹24.5 million for Krishna district rights on an NRA basis.
 Brunda Associates acquired Karnataka distribution rights for ₹45 million while SPI acquired Tamil Nadu distribution rights.
 North India distribution rights were sold for ₹5 million.